tsa-dom/devops-with-kubernetes/README.md

 # My database decision

 I wanted to implement Google Cloud SQL because I did earlier an implement for PersistentVolumeClaims and wanted some extra challenge.

+# Rancher is better than OpenShift

+* It takes less time to setup Rancher than OpenShift.
+To setup OpenShift clusters may take even two weeks.
+Rancher couple of days.
+* If you choose OpenShift its then harder to move back to normal kubernetes.
+Moving away from Rancher is easier.
+* Rnacher is better if you need to manage multiple clusters.
+* Updating is faster with Rancher.
+* Rancher follows industry standards and OpenShift has its own standards.
+* Rancher has better support for package managers like Helm.
+* Rancher is more stable platform than OpenShift.